Choosing the right breed dog isn't always easy.

 There are … simple steps you can do to assure that your next best four-legged friend is perfect for you.
 The good news is the planning and thought process doesn’t take much time or effort on your part.

-The bad news is that it does require a little soul searching – something that not everyone is ready to do.
+The bad news is that choosing the right breed dog does require a little soul searching – something that not everyone is ready to do.

 It is really a matter of two separate steps: